netfoundry/mop/quickstarts/docs/cloud/vcpe/cpe-supermicro.md

 We have not decided how to deliver our installation media to the customer yet.
 That will be determined later on based on the system integrator we pick.

 There are three approaches on how to deliver the image.
 <li>Build a installation media with Cubic.
-Ship the installation media to the integrtor.
+Ship the installation media to the integrator.
 <li>Create an ansible image for the integrator.
-<li>Create an golden image for the integrator.
+<li>Create a golden image for the integrator.

 #2.
 Cubic Approach

 ##2.1 General info

 With the Cubic approach, the customer get a modified Ubuntu 20.04 installation image.
 This section is going to cover how to create that image.
 The image will not be CIS hardened.
 The CIS hardening script renders the installation image useless.
-The CIS hardening will need to be called via cloudinit after the installation, which makes the installation process much longer.
-So this approach is not desireable.
+The CIS hardening will need to be called via cloud-init after the installation, which makes the installation process much longer.
+So this approach is not desirable.

 ##2.2 Obtain the installation media and create installation USB

 The Cubic requires GUI to run, so the installation ISO can be the desktop version of the Ubuntu20.04.
 But the installation ISO we going to create is based on the server version, so we going to cover the steps based on Ubuntu 20.04 server installation.

-This document is not going to cover how to create USB installtion stick.
+This document is not going to cover how to create USB installation stick.

 ##2.3 Install Ubuntu 20.04 server on Supermicro